-- The economic analysis is based on the above sources and uses of funds; - Potash production is 100% granular grade and conforms to the specifications required by the Offtaker (i.e., SGN 300, granular grade MOP); - Approximately 25,000 short tons of combined storage capacity on site; - Default currency reported in \$US; - Annual OPEX costs of \$US 47.48/t KCl (\$CAD 64.10/t KCl), as detailed in sub-section 21.2; - Annual sustaining CAPEX costs of \$US 15.73/t KCl (\$CAD 21.24/t KCl) as detailed in subsection 21.2; - Currency exchange (\$US:\$CAD) was carefully considered.
-In order to appropriately reflect the historical, current and future currency fluctuations, an exchange rate of 1:1.35 was used in the first 2 years of construction with a 1:1.30 conversion factor for life of mine.
-When converting any values established during FEED from \$CAD to \$US for the sake of reporting/comparison, the June 2020 Bank of Canada \$US:\$CAD of 1:1.35 was used;
+- The economic analysis is based on the sources and uses of funds (as detailed in Section 22); - Potash production is 100% granular grade and conforms to the specifications required by the Offtaker (i.e., SGN 300, granular grade MOP); - Approximately 25,000 short tons of combined storage capacity on site; - Default currency reported in \$CAD; - Annual OPEX costs of \$CAD 64.09/t KCl, as detailed in sub-section 21.2; - Annual sustaining CAPEX costs of \$CAD 20.99/t KCl as detailed in sub-section 21.2; - Currency exchange (\$US:\$CAD) was carefully considered.
+In order to appropriately reflect the historical, current and future currency fluctuations, an exchange rate of 1:1.25 was used in the first 2 years of construction with a 1:1.30 conversion factor for life of mine.
+When converting any values established during FEED from \$CAD to \$US for the sake of reporting/comparison, the June 2021 Bank of Canada \$US:\$CAD of 1:1.21 was used; - Base case pricing for granular product is the net-back price of product "Free Carrier" (Incoterms[®]: FCA) mine site forecast supplied by Argus Consulting Services (June 6, 2020, and updated September 2021) net of a 4% marketing fee for HELM.
+There was no price escalation applied after the 10-year forecast (i.e., flat forward pricing);

-- Base case pricing for granular product is the net-back price of product "Free Carrier" (Incoterms[®]: FCA) mine site forecast supplied by Argus Consulting Services (June 6, 2020) net of a 4% marketing fee for HELM.
-There was no price escalation applied after the 10year forecast (i.e., flat forward pricing); - Product delivery is FCA mine site (at Tugaske, SK), as per the terms of the detailed offtake agreement; - There is no expansion assumed beyond 250,820 tonnes per year; - The economic mine life is estimated at 45 years, including 40 years of full production; - Consideration was given to the expected timing and allocation of construction CAPEX; - The cash flows include Saskatchewan Resource Surcharge (3% of revenue), Provincial Royalties (3% of K2O net revenue) and Saskatchewan Potash Profit Tax (PPT), as well as other commercial royalties as per royalty agreements negotiated by Gensource; - Head office general and administrative ("G&A") expenses of 1.50% of gross revenue are included, over and above the identified management and administration personnel accounted for in the Project OPEX; - Fixed OPEX costs reflects an inflator of 1% per year; and - Development costs of \$US 4,000,000
+- Product delivery is FCA mine site (at Tugaske, SK), as per the terms of the detailed offtake agreement; - There is no expansion assumed beyond 250,820 tonnes of saleable product per year; - The economic mine life is estimated at 45 years, including 40 years of full production; - Consideration was given to the expected timing and allocation of construction CAPEX; - The cash flows include Saskatchewan Resource Surcharge (3% of revenue), Provincial Royalties (3% of K2O net revenue) and Saskatchewan Potash Profit Tax (PPT), as well as other commercial royalties as per royalty agreements negotiated by Gensource; - Head office general and administrative ("G&A") expenses of 1.50% of gross revenue are included, over and above the identified management and administration personnel accounted for in the Project OPEX; and - Development costs of \$US 4,000,000